 Described by Sir Chris Bonington as "fascinating and very moving", Magnetic Mountains is an independent documentary that follows the story of an everyman who, after falling from an Alpine north face, is struggling to find a balance.
 Featuring some of the biggest names in mountain sports, it will explore the psychology of risk taking in the mountains, asking – is it really worth it?

-In October 2014, Steve fell 70 metres whilst climbing a mountain known as Les Petites Jorasses, in the French Alps.
-It was a fall that required him to be airlifted out of the mountains suffering from a number of serious injuries, and resulted in him being temporarily left in a wheelchair.
-He's lucky to be alive.
-Whilst in the confines of this wheelchair, and at the start of a long journey of rehabilitation, he began to ask himself some serious questions:
+In October 2014, Steve Wakeford, a sports broadcast editor (part of EMMY and BAFTA award winning teams), fell 70 metres whilst climbing a mountain known as Les Petites Jorasses in the French Alps.
+It was a fall that required him to be airlifted out of the mountains suffering from a number of serious injuries and resulted in him being temporarily left in a wheelchair - he is lucky to be alive.

 At the start of a long journey of rehabilitation, he began to ask himself some serious questions - "Regardless of injury or trauma, why are we drawn to the mountains in the first place?
 Is risk an essential part of what we do?
 Perhaps most importantly, why is it that I am planning to climb the same route from which I fell?"